undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at University of Nevada, Reno was 17:1: that means 17 students per one teacher.
-According to the most recent information, there are 1,542 faculty members at this school.
-Out of that number, there were 780 men and 737 women.
+In 2025, this ratio at University of Nevada, Reno was 17:1.
+That means that there were 17 times more students than teachers at this school.
+According to the most recent information, there are 1,542 teachers at this school.
+This number included 780 men and 737 women.

 Student Population Diversity Graph